 In 2021, tuition for full-time students at John Carroll University was $43,740 a year.

-John Carroll University is a private, religious institution, so it has the same tuition for residents of Ohio as it does for residents from other states.
+John Carroll University is a private, religious institution, so it has the same tuition for students from Ohio as it does for residents from other states.

 Tuition at JCU is the same for all students.